bonitasoft-ps/template-project/README.md

 ### 7. General
 > General best practices include writing maintainable code, following coding standards, and ensuring proper testing and code review processes.

+1. Use descriptions to generate the project documentation
+2. Use Bonita Test Toolkit to perform tests on processes.
+3. Define unit tests on connectors, etc.
+4. Define and use BCD for the automatic deployment of processes, facilitating deployment and avoiding errors.
+5. Review dynamic and static permissions for profiles.
+Get all the permissions associated with the profiles.
+Get a list of the applications and their profiles, which profiles apply to each application.
+That is, which persons, groups or roles have access to the applications.
+6. CLEAN CODE
+   - Clean Code refers to a programming style that emphasises readability, maintainability and clear structuring of source code.
+Robert C. Martin, also known as "Uncle Bob", wrote a book called "Clean Code: A Handbook of Agile Software Craftsmanship", where he presents principles and practices for writing clean, quality code.
+   - This style is proposed because project code at times has not been thought of and implemented as maintainable, readable and reusable.
+   - Here are some key Clean Code principles that can be applied to both Java and Groovy:
+   1. **Meaningful Names:**
+      - Use descriptive names for classes, methods, variables, and other code elements.
+      - Avoid short, ambiguous names.
+A good variable or method name should explain its purpose without the need for additional comments.
+   2. **Small Functions/Methods:**
+      - Keep your functions/methods short and focused on a single responsibility.
+      - If a function is long, consider breaking it into smaller functions.
+   3. **Meaningful Comments:**
+      - Use comments when necessary to explain the "why" behind certain decisions.
+      - Focus on writing clear, self-explanatory code before resorting to comments.
+   4. **Avoid Duplicity:**
+      - Don't repeat code.
+Use functions/methods and classes to encapsulate and reuse logic.
+      - Duplication of code makes maintenance difficult and increases the likelihood of errors.
+   5. **Structure and Organisation:**
+      - Maintain a consistent and organised code structure.
+      - Group functions/methods and related variables into logical classes and packages.
+   6. **Elegant Error Handling:**
+      - Try to handle errors elegantly and provide meaningful error messages.
+      - Avoid traps such as handling overly broad exceptions or ignoring errors.
+   7. **Automated Testing:**
+      - Write unit tests to validate the behaviour of your functions/methods.
+      - Make sure your tests provide adequate coverage.
+   8. **Consistent Alignment and Formatting**
+      - Maintain consistent formatting throughout your code.
+      - Use spaces or tabs consistently and align code so that it is easy to read.
+   9. **Limit Function/Method Parameters:**
+      - Avoid functions/methods with a large number of parameters.
+If you have too many parameters, you may need to re-evaluate your design.
+   10. **Use Libraries and Frameworks:**
+      - Take advantage of existing libraries and frameworks instead of reinventing the wheel.
+      - If you use Groovy together with Java, familiarise yourself with the best practices of both languages.
+   - **To carry out these principles in Java and Groovy:**
+      - Conduct Code Reviews: Collaborate with your team to review code regularly.
+Discuss and adjust based on feedback.
+      - Participate in the Community: Take advantage of online resources, forums, and communities to learn from others and share knowledge.
+      - Automated Testing: Write unit and integration tests to validate your code.
+      - Constantly Refactor: Watch for refactoring opportunities to continually improve code quality.
+      - Apply SOLID Principles: Familiarise yourself with the SOLID principles of software design and try to apply them in your code.
+   - Remember that clean code is subjective in many ways and can vary depending on the context and preferences of the team.
+   - The key is communication and collaboration to establish standards and practices that everyone on the team understands and accepts.